-Exclusions or exemptions from Consumers Sales and Service Tax and Use Tax exist for several broad categories of services rendered in West Virginia.
+Exclusions or exemptions from the Sales Tax exist for several broad categories of services rendered in West Virginia.
 These exemptions or exclusions may exist because of high compliance and collection costs, concern over equity (e.g., health care services), or concern over interstate tax competitiveness.
 Some tax exclusions may also be attributable to the evolution of sales tax policy in general.

 The exclusion of services from taxation is the result of tradition as much as any other factor.
 Most modern-day retail sales tax structures, including West Virginia's, date back to the 1930's when services represented a significantly smaller portion of total consumer expenditures.
-Personal consumption expenditure data from the United States Department of Commerce, Bureau of Economic Analysis, indicates a dramatic shift in personal spending habits between 1940 and the present.
-The percentage of total consumer spending attributable to services, excluding spending on housing, electricity and natural gas, rose from 21.1 percent in 1940 to 49.0 percent by 2011.
+Personal consumption expenditure data from the Federal Reserve Bank of St. Louis indicates a dramatic shift in personal spending habits between 1940 and the present.
+The percentage of total consumer spending attributable to services, excluding spending on housing, electricity, and natural gas, rose from 25.7 percent in 1940 to 46.0 percent by 2014.